chi1027/DAT_classification/README.md

 Fork from https://github.com/LeapLabTHU/DAT

-Modify the code to evaluate without using the training dataset.
+Modify the code to perform evaluation without using the training dataset.

 ## Implementation Environment: